Academic Learning Compact

 - Develop an awareness of the importance of community service, ethical values, and life-long learning.

-- Students successfully complete a senior project about a resort/ hospitality issue in the Resort & Hospitality Management Senior Seminar.
-For this project, faculty evaluate content knowledge in the field of Resort and Hospitality Management, the ability to research and analyze information, the ability to translate theory into practical applications, and oral and written presentation skills.
+- Students will successfully complete a senior project in the Resort & Hospitality Management Senior Seminar.
+Faculty evaluate content knowledge in the field of Resort and Hospitality Management, critical thinking skills, the ability to translate theory into practical applications, and communication skills.

-- Students will successfully complete a minimum of 1500 division approved internship/field experience hours in the resort, hospitality, recreation, or tourism industry.
-Students are externally evaluated several times on their industry competency and skills as part of the 1500 hour internship/field experience.
-A competency assessment tool is part of the field experience/internship agreement between the resort business and FGCU.
+- Students will successfully complete a minimum of 1500 division approved internship/field experience hours in the resort, hospitality, recreation, or tourism industry in which they are externally evaluated on their industry competency and skills.

 Critical Thinking Skills